 Tuesday, June 4, 2019

 The Navigate: Uniform Guidance Cost Principles course is recommended for new or seasoned research administrators involved in the pre- and post-award management of federally sponsored research projects.
 This course will focus directly on the Uniform Guidance (UG) Cost Principles.
-The cost will be $95 to attend.

 Navigate: Budgeting Basics